geekygirlsarah/puns/PUNchlines.md

 ## Smooth-ie Talker
 - Somebody walks into a bar and orders a fruity mixed drink.
 They take a shot and wince in pain as it goes down.
 They shout "wow, that really packs a punch!"

+## Oh No UDP Didn't
+ - $ Hi, would you like to hear a UDP joke?
+ - # Yes, I would like to hear a UDP joke.
+ - $ "No charge!"
+ - $ "Bartender, how much do I owe you?"
+ - $ "For you, neutron?"
+ - $ "A neutron walks into a bar..."
+ - (The best part is $ doesn't know or care if # even got the joke)